 Utilizing commercial UV Sterilization in your Food or Beverage Manufacturing decreases contact time utilized with other types of disinfection processes.
 Not only is it fast and effective, it cuts costs and is environmentally friendly.

-UV has conventionally been used to treat water that is clear and fresh, but it can also be used to effectively disinfect not-so-clear water streams, provided the UV equipment is sized appropriately to account for the difference in water quality.
+UV Sterilizers have conventionally been used to treat water that is clean and fresh, but it can also be used to effectively disinfect not-so-clear water streams, provided the UV equipment is sized appropriately to account for the difference in water quality.

 The Manufacturing Market of Food and Beverage includes but is not limited to bottled water, food packaging, crop irrigation, carbonated beverages, product water for concentrates, soft drinks, tea, beer (microbrewers), wine, juice, vegetable wash water, meat, and poultry processing.